thecodeflayer/alttp-tracker/FAQ.md

     - [Help!
 I Upgraded and I can't click on Anything?!?](#help-i-upgraded-and-i-cant-click-on-anything)

 ## General Questions

+#### Why do keys decrement (count down) on the Dungeons Screen?

+In standard item shuffle mode, the default setting, key counts start with the maximum number of keys found in that dungeon and clicking decrements the count.
+This is to help new randomizer players by making it obvious how many keys are available in each dungeon.

+In other item shuffle modes, Keysanity for example, the key counter starts at zero and increments from there.
+You can set the item shuffle settings when creating a new game.

+More information on item shuffle setting can be found [here](#item-shuffle-settings).

 #### I clicked on items, but the item count doesn't increase.
 Why?